 McDonough could not say whether a strike will be called, or when.
 “What would call us to strike would be if McGill continues to negotiate at a slow pace.”
 It took the administration more than a year to respond to the union’s initial demands.
 “We’re preparing our response to their counteroffer in a short interval,” McDonough says.
 “We expect them to pick up the pace as well.
-And if they don’t, then we will take action.”
+And if they don’t, then we will take action.” n